STIXProject/stix-validator/docs/api/examples/best_practices.rst

 BestPracticeWarnings and Collections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every violation of STIX Best Practices within an instance document is
+Every deviation from STIX Best Practices within an instance document is
 represented as an instance of :class:`.BestPracticeWarning`.
 These violations
+are categorized and collected within instances of
-are categorized under :class:`.BestPracticeWarningCollection` instances, which
+:class:`.BestPracticeWarningCollection` instances, which are each assigned
-are each assigned names, such as ``"Missing Titles"``, or ``"Duplicate IDs"``.
+names, such as ``"Missing Titles"``, or ``"Duplicate IDs"``.

 The ``errors`` property on :class:`.BestPracticeValidationResults` contains a
 list of :class:`.BestPracticeWarningCollection` instances, which hold details